SFULibrary/islandora_datastream_crud/README.md

 Optionally, you can also specify datastream version numbers to be deleted, either as a list of version numbers, or as a range of version numbers.
 This can be helpful, for example, if you want to delete all but the current version (0) of a datastream on many objects.

+To specify a datastream version, use the `--version=` parameter with one of the following values:

+* `0` deletes version 0 (the current version of the datastream)
+* `1` deletes version 1 (the second-newest version)
+* `1..` deletes all versions from 1 and older
+* `5..1` deletes all versions between 1 and 5
+* `1,4,3` deletes those specific individual datastream versions

 Note that you cannot delete the DC datastream.
 Fedora Commons requires that each object has a DC datastream.

 ### Exporting datastreams